How many snails are in my yard?

 Do snails have eyes?

-Yes!
+Indeed, they do!
 The shiny “dot” at the tip of this land snail’s tentacle is an eye.
-The eyes of marine snails are located at the base of the tentacles.
+(The eyes of marine snails are located at the base of the tentacles.)
 The eyes, one on each of their two upper tentacles, are well developed, but can’t focus, so their vision is fuzzy, mainly only useful for distinguishing between light and dark.
+Their bottom pair of tentacles are shorter and contain sensors for taste, smell, and feeling around the environment.

 What are slugs?